0xTomDaniel/prisoners-dilemma/README.md

 I played around by running different simple strategies against one another and determined that it was usually best to always Testify unless there was a Copy Cat.
 If there was a Copy Cat then the best move was to always Hold.

-Another thing that I noticed is that certain strategies could become locked into a repeating pattern with each other.
-In order to break these cycles, I introduced just a little bit of randomness.

 ### Copy Cat detection

 In order to detect a Copy Cat, a series of my moves could not be based upon the other player's choice.
 I decided to embed a short preamble that I could use to detect if it was being played back to me by a Copy Cat.